Building the Basics of R Programming

 Linear Regression Analysis

-Techniques for solving class imbalance problems
+Techniques for addressing class imbalance problems

-Concepts and Theories of Cluster Analysis
+Concepts and theories of cluster analysis

 How to properly analyze data